jimporter/bfg9000/doc/reference/builtins.md

 Set the compiler to use for the language *lang*. *names* is a string representing the path to the compiler (resolved as with [*which*](#which)) or a list of possible paths (as strings or lists or strings).
-If *strict* is true, *compiler* will raise an `IOError` if an executable cannot be found; if false, it will use the first candidate.
+If *strict* is true, *compiler* will raise a `FileNotFoundError` if an executable cannot be found; if false, it will use the first candidate.

 ### compile_options(*options*, *lang*) { #compile_options }
 Availability: `<toolchain>.bfg`